 Tagged blues, bouzouki, Chemical Imbalance music, electric bouzouki, ethno psych, experimental, folk, free folk, free improv, Hobart, improv, noise, rembetika, rembetiko, underground

-So I thought it was about time I wrote about this again because some further thoughts have been stewing in my mind since I first ranted about the topic five years ago.
-Basically what I said was that I didn’t like … Continue reading
+It’s about time I wrote about this topic again because some further thoughts have been brewing in my mind ever since I first ranted about it five years ago.
+I said at the time that I didn’t like magnetic pickups in … Continue reading

 I played a couple of solo gigs in July, the second was at LongPlay in Fitzroy North.
 Contact mic’d acoustic bouzouki running into a PA, 6 strings not 8 of course, in a free-folk kind of vein.
 I was pretty happy with the way it went (wouldn’t share otherwise) but I reckon I’ve still got a way to go.
 Tim Coster was also on the bill that night, making his amazing analogue/digital looping drones, along with the debut of McKosker/Harris/Callaway – two basses and a synth, hope to hear more from those folks soon!